 Silence: Before and after service in the chapel devotees may be meditating.
 For this reason and to show respect for the sanctuary, we ask that silence be maintained in the sanctuary.
 Although talking is permitted in the foyer, please do so in a low voice.

 Pranam: Once you reach your seat in the chapel, it is customary to show respect by pranamming (fold the hands in front of the heart) the altar and the picture of Paramahansa Yogananda before sitting.
 A pranam is also used as a greeting between devotees.
 It symbolizes bowing to God that dwells in the person you are greeting.

-If you arrive late for Sunday service: Never enter the chapel during a prayer, the affirmation, or a meditation.
+If you arrive late for Sunday service: Please do not enter the chapel during a prayer, the affirmation, or a meditation.
 Wait in the foyer until the usher indicates you may enter.
 Once you enter the chapel, please sit near the back.

 Chanting: Devotional chanting is a part of every SRF service.
 Chant books are in the holder on the back of the chair in front of you.
 There are two books — a blue and a pink.
 The blue book contains the chants normally used during a reading service.
 The pink book contains additional chants and bhajans that may be used during services as well.
 The book and page number are announced before a chant.

 The Houston Center holds a number of Meditation services.
 All are welcome to attend.
 Most of the meditations are open, which means you may enter and leave quietly at any time.
 Some meditation services have restrictions on entering.